mobi-css/mobi-plugin-flexbox/README.md

-# mobi-plugin-layout
+# mobi-plugin-flexbox

-The layout plugin for Mobi.css
+The flexbox plugin for Mobi.css